suixinsuo/olympus-protocol/docs/B2C/ProductList.md

 ```

 #### &emsp;Description
-> Call this function to get all products (including funds and indexes) that are in the product list.
+> Call this function to get all of the products (including funds and indexes) that are in the product list.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.